I don’t try to offend, but nor do I go out of my way to be politically correct.

 But in France, it’s a little more complex than that.
-The Madame / Mademoiselle distinction has been more about age and respect than marital status, for many years.
-(If you read French, you can check details, dates and history in this article.)
+The Madame / Mademoiselle distinction has been more about age and respect than marital status.
+(If you read French, you can check the details, dates and history.)

 In an attempt to be more politically correct, the French are striving to eradicate Mademoiselle from usage as well as forms, and dish up a single term to indicate sex, which is Madame for females.